DavidLuptak/video-blog-app/README.md

 ## Installation & Usage
 ### Google API Setup
 Refers to https://github.com/zquestz/omniauth-google-oauth2#google-api-setup.
-(IMHO is not necessary the last step)
+(IMHO, the last step is not necessary)

 ### Google API Credentials Setup
 On the Create client ID page select `Web application` as an application type.
 In the restrictions section, type `http://localhost:3000` into the field Authorized JavaScript origins, and `http://localhost:3000/users/auth/google_oauth2/callback` into the field Authorized redirect URIs.
-Click Create and in your IDE define environment variables, particularly for this project:
+Click Create and define environment variables in your IDE, particularly for this project:
 ```
 GOOGLE_CLIENT_ID = <your client ID>
 GOOGLE_CLIENT_SECRET = <your client secret>.